santtuniskanen/golang-api-app/README.md

-# golang-restapi
+# crud-golang

-A simple RESTful API written in Go.
+A simple JSON API written in Go.
+I might expand this *a lot* in the future depending how much I feel like learning Go and Backend Development together.